 This article discusses refinancing pros and cons.
 To be clear, we are discussing going from your Federal loans to private loans.
 If you are already in private loans, always look into refinancing and most likely do it.
-Also, if you haven’t read our Student Loan Refinancing Ultimate Guide, I recommend starting there then coming back to this article.
+If you need addition help, be sure to read our Student Loan Refinancing Ultimate Guide and check out our Free Student Loan Refinance Service.

 Table Of Contents

 The #1 one reason to refinance student loans is to drop your interest rate and save money.
-How much you save depends on the term you use (i.e. using a 10 year term versus a 20 year term will save you more money since you will pay less interest, all else being equal)
+How much you save depends on the term you choose, the type of loan (fixed vs variable rate student loans), and how you make payments

 One key item to remember is the first myth from our 8 myths of student loan refinancing article.
 You don’t have to refinance all your loans.
 In fact, most people, especially graduate students, will not want to refinance all loans depending on the rates and/or terms of some of their existing loans.